 Different websites and sources report muzzle speeds between 37 and 66 m/s.
 This fits about my experiences.
-However, based on videos I’ve seen on Youtube from Fonermenorqui (362 Joule on a forehead-sized target) and PavirryPe (1 shot of 420+ Joule), it’s clear that muzzle speeds can reach 75-80 m/s !
+However, based on videos I’ve seen on Youtube from Fonermenorqui (3000 Newton – probably about 130 Joule – on a forehead-sized target) and PavirryPe (1 shot of 187 Joule), it’s clear that muzzle speeds can reach 75-80 m/s !

-I translate: the 13.5g bullet weighs – would weigh, if you could put in on a scale – a wee bit more than 89kg.
+I translate: the 13.5g bullet weighs – would weigh, if you could put in on a scale – as much as 89kg falling from one meter onto you.
 I use 10 to recalculate Joule to kilogram; in reality it’s 9.8066.